maksym-pasichnyk/macro_rules/README.md

 # Introduction

-Header-only library for compile-time parsing. <br/>
+Header-only library for compile-time DSL. <br/>
 Library provides `macro_rules` macro that allows to describe own DSL. <br/>
 Syntax of `macro_rules` was inspired by Rust, but with some limitations. <br/>
 DSL can be implemented directly using templates, for more flexibility.